WanderListStartup/wanderlist-app/readme.md

 ### Variable Naming:

 #### Classes:
-Should be nouns, starting with an uppercase letter, and use camel case.
+Should be nouns, starting with an uppercase letter, and use pascal case.
 Example:
 ```
 class Car